 Note: Be sure to check out last week’s piece: 10 TV Shows Shows That Ended Far Too Soon

 The only sitcom on the list, How I Met Your Mother (unlike Friends) really overstayed its welcome.
 Of course I never stopped watching the show, but it often felt like a drag in its final years.
 The series finale was a severe anticlimax, as it negated years of characters development in service of the writers’ original plan (which simply didn’t make sense anymore).
 The show just left a bad taste in my mouth, and I wish it ended years prior when it was still on a thrilling creative high.

 Oh Heroes, I barely enjoyed season one of this highly-flawed show.
-Sure it was sort of cleverly plotted, but the supposedly epic superhero saga flopped with an underwhelming season one finale, and kept spiralling out of control from there.
-Sure there’s hope that the upcoming Heroes Reborn will salvage the show’s reputation, but I’m not optimistic with Tim Kring still at the helm.
+Sure it was sort of cleverly plotted, but the supposedly epic superhero saga flopped with an underwhelming season one finale, and kept spiraling out of control from there.
+Also, Heroes Reborn did nothing to salvage the show’s reputation.
+Ugh.

 Plain and simple, Weeds should have ended at season three with Nancy Botwin burning her suburban hometown to the ground.
 Sure there were lots of great individual episodes after that, but all in all, the show’s original charm was swiftly lost when the soccer mom ditched her plastic suburbia.
 In fact, the dramedy became so forgettable, I barely remember how it eventually ended.
 Not cool writers!

 The thing about One Tree Hill is that after the time jump in season four, the show became an outright chore to watch.
 Gone were the powerful emotions and vibrant characters, and they were replaced by predictable storytelling and uneventful twists.
 I genuinely forced myself to watch the show week after week simply because I was so invested in seeing how it would all end.
 And it was not a good ending.
 Talk about a legacy being tarnished.